How to Make the Supercorder Straight Flute

 Transposition

 Recorder has always been played with untransposed music.
 I learned to play F alto recorder this way.
-It is more flexible because it makes it natural to read parts meant for other untransposed instruments like flute, oboe, violin, piano or voice.
-(If I play a "C" recorder (soprano or "bass") instead of F alto, I have to think a bit about the fingerings as I play.)
-I don't care whether people adopt transposed sheet music or not, but in describing an instrument pitched in F, we run into the confusion of nomenclature, especially for people who have always played transposed woodwinds.
+It is more flexible because it makes it natural to read parts meant for other untransposing instruments like flute, oboe, violin, piano or voice.
+(I suspect that if most alto recorder players go to play a really demanding piece of music on another pitch instrument, they'd have it transposed as if for F alto!)
+I don't care whether people adopt transposed sheet music or not, but in describing a non-transposing instrument pitched in F, we run into the confusion of nomenclature, especially for people who have always played transposed woodwinds.
 "All holes closed" low F on the alto recorder is described as "low C" on most wind instruments whatever the actual pitch.
 I am using actual pitches herein.
-One must therefore be aware that when I speak of Eb (for example), that note has the position and fingering that corresponds to Bb in transposed terms on most woodwinds.
+One must therefore be aware that when I speak of Bb (for example), that note has the position and fingering that corresponds to F in transposed terms on most woodwinds.
+(A fourth higher or a fifth lower.)

 Protect Your Hearing